nuvo/emq_exporter/README.md

 ### Authentication

-The authentication method changed a bit in version `v3` of emq.
+The authentication method changed a bit in version `v3` of `emqx`.
 If you're pulling the metrics through the dashboard port (default `18083`), you can use regular username and password.
 However, if you're using the API port (default `8080`), you'll need to set up application credentials:
 1. From the emq dashboard side bar -> applications
 2. Select `New App` from the top
 3. Fill in the popup window with the relevant details and confirm